 Visit the Einstein House and learn about the life and work of the great scientist.
 The city of Bern like Geneve has several gardens and parks with a play area for kids but one attraction you must not visit when traveling with kids is the Bear’s park where you can watch the bears frolicking around.

 For shopaholics, the city of Bern has flea markets to a wide range of branded shops where you can indulge in some shopping splurge.
 Bern has it all for a shopping spree.
-The Swiss capital is an ideal base to explore the breathtaking locations of Bernese Oberland and Interlaken though exploring them on a day trip from Geneva would not be practical owing to the long hours of the train journey.
+The Swiss capital is an ideal base to explore the breathtaking locations of Bernese Oberland or plan amazing day trips from Interlaken though exploring them on a day trip from Geneva would not be practical owing to the long hours of the train journey.

 Read More: Top Things to do in the Swiss Capital Bern